EXTRA SEEING EXERCISES

 In positions 2, 3, 4, one moves the hands slowly up and then around the entire periphery of one's panoramic field of vision, as though holding a cartwheel.

-Exercise 3 is demonstrated well here: https://www.youtube.com/watch?v=PztOlHxdimc, (but please turn off the sound, the commentary is 'crazy-mystical-irrelevant').Looking with two eyes
+Exercise 3 is demonstrated well here: https://www.youtube.com/watch?v=PztOlHxdimc, (please turn off the sound, the commentary is 'crazy-mystical''.
+The good videos, which i learnt with, are no longer online).

 An Experiment for someone

 If you want to do a meditation with candles – instead of staring at one candle, experiment with two on both sides, or four on the diagonals.
-A therapeutic idea for hard case TV. addicts, would be to have their TV. screens set up with laser beams to blink irregularly on the walls, ceiling and floor.
+A therapeutic idea for hard case overfocusing, would be to have a machine with laser beams to blink irregularly on the walls, ceiling and floor.